 Students receiving financial aid must meet all the requirements of the financial aid progress policy.
-Students are advised to contact the financial aid office (910-642-7141, ext.
-214) regarding their status.
+Students are advised to contact the financial aid office at (910)-788-6214 regarding their status.

 Special Courses

 Work-Based Learning

 The Work-Based Learning (WBL) Program gives students the opportunity to integrate classroom study with practical work experience in their major field.
 Generally, students alternate study and work periods or work part time while enrolled at the college.